aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 -------------------------------------------------------------------------------
 As it was said: there is one set of adders/decimal correction gratings and so on for both ``SBC`` and ``ADC`` operations.
-There are some notes for those, who want are interested in most compatible emulation (or even simulation) of 6502:
+There are some notes for those, who are interested in most compatible emulation (or even simulation) of 6502:

-1. First of all - take a look at Kevin's article *"The MOS 6502’s Parallel Binary /BCD Adder patent"* [Sang2019]_ and `patent`_ itself, because that documents show, how to calculate sum and carries by gate operations (XOR, AND, NOT...), so there is a way to get rid every ``+=`` and ``-=`` from code.
+1. First of all - take a look at Kevin's article *"The MOS 6502’s Parallel Binary /BCD Adder patent"* [Sang2019]_ and `patent`_ itself, because those documents show, how to calculate sum and carries by gate operations (XOR, AND, NOT...), so there is a way to get rid every ``+=`` and ``-=`` from code.

-   There is also worthwhile to taking a look on a diagram from Dieter Mueller, [Muel2006]_ because it is a nice and simple way to show, how ``DSA`` and ``DAA`` flags may be combined with carry results.
+   It is also worthwhile to take a look on a diagram from Dieter Mueller, [Muel2006]_ because it is a nice and simple way to show, how ``DSA`` and ``DAA`` flags may be combined with carry results.